 Contact an Attorney to Avoid Making Crucial Mistakes after a Car Accident in Omaha

 It can be a mistake to fail to contact an attorney right after a car accident.
-Without proper legal guidance, you risk giving a damaging statement to the insurance company.
+Without proper legal guidance from an experienced injury attorney in Omaha, you risk giving a damaging statement to the insurance company.
 Failing to receive medical treatment at the scene of a collision and subsequently failing to follow up with doctors’ orders could be detrimental to your claim for compensation.
 Let a member of Berry Law’s legal team help you understand the mistakes to avoid after a car accident in Omaha by calling our firm today.